I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 vanjs provides a state function to provide state, which essentially implements a reactive variable as a publisher.

-So there is a flaw here: the reactivity of state is only shallow, similar to vue3's shallowRef
+So there is a flaw here: the reactivity of the state is only shallow, similar to vue3's shallowRef

 , and must be triggered by modifying State.val